 The new two-story school was modeled after a similar structure in Maysville, Kentucky, although Higginsport’s was considered “much handsomer and commodious.”1 The gothic-inspired building was constructed entirely of brick and contained six rooms with 16-foot ceilings.
 The cornerstone contained a copy of each newspaper published in the county, along with sketches of the schools in Higginsport’s history, coins, portraits of county officials and Presidents of the United States.

 Attendance in 1881 was 250 students, and its population was segregated.1

 Growth and Closure

-The Higginsport school was expanded in 1930 with a gymnasium to the west, and again two years later with a cafeteria.
-It was at this time that indoor plumbing was installed.(1)
+The Higginsport school was expanded in 1930 with a gymnasium to the west and again in 1932 with a cafeteria.
+It was at this time that indoor plumbing was installed.1

-In 1952, the Higginsport school was consolidated into the Ripley-Union-Lewis-Huntington School district.(1) Elementary students continued to use the facility until 1987, when it was closed.
-The property was sold to the village of Higginsport for $1.00.
+In 1952, the Higginsport school was consolidated into the Ripley-Union-Lewis-Huntington School district.1 Elementary students continued to use the facility until 1987 when it was closed.
+The property was sold to the village of Higginsport for $1.
 While the gymnasium was initially used for dances and other functions, the cost of heating and cooling the building proved to be a financial burden to the village.

 The school was, for all intents and purposes, abandoned until 1997, when it was used as an emergency shelter for Higginsport residents when the Ohio River flooded.
 But it was the flood that provided the school with attention and support, especially from the Higginsport Community Improvement Group.
-In less than one year, the organization applied for a State Historical Building designation, and in 1999, it was awarded the status as a historic site.(1) A grant was obtained to help defray the cost of a new roof, which was replaced.
+In less than one year, the organization applied for a State Historical Building designation, and in 1999, it was awarded the status as a historic site.1 A grant was obtained to help defray the cost of a new roof.